HP 9000 743i and 744 VME Workstations

 micro audio

-The HP 9000 743i and 744 VME workstations are single-board computers (SBCs) based on 32-bit PA-RISC for use in VME computers, based on HP 9000/715 and HP Visualize B132L/B160L desktops.
-The system processing unit is integrated with memory and several I/O controllers onto a single-height 2U VME board.
+HP 9000 743i and 744 workstations are VME single-board computers with 32-bit PA-RISC processors for use in VME computers, released between 1994 and 1997.
+They are based on HP 9000 715 and HP Visualize B132L/B160L workstations and integrated the system processing unit with memory and I/O controllers onto a VME board.

-The 743i and 744 have on-board expansion options with GSC-mezzanine (GSC-M) and PCI-mezzanine (PMC) cards.
-Installed into a VME cage (frame) with power and VME bus connections, the 743i and 744 can talk to and control other VME cards on the same VME bus.
+HP 9000 743i and 744 have on-board expansion options for very specialized and rare GSC-mezzanine (GSC-M) and PCI-mezzanine (PMC) cards, often used for graphics, SCSI or ATM networking.
+As VME computers, when installed into a VME cage (frame) with power and VME bus connections, HP 9000 743i and 744 can talk to and control other VME cards on the same VME bus, used for instrumentation and I/O.

-They were designed and marketed for hospital intensive-care systems and data and control functions for manufacturing, automotive, telecommunications, aerospace, medical and laboratory applications.
-The HP 743rt and 744rt versions were designed for and sold with the HP-RT realtime operating system.
+HP 9000 74x VME were designed hospital intensive-care systems and data and control functions for manufacturing, automotive, telecommunications, aerospace, medical and laboratory applications but had many military uses.

 US Navy TAC

-The 743i and 744 VME computers were used by the US Navy through the TAC program (Tactical Advanced Computer), in which HP was contracted to supply various PA-RISC computer models from the HP 9000 workstation and server series to the Navy.
-The 743i and 744 were used for tactical display and control applications, including the AN/UYQ-70 workstation aboard surface and submarine vessels and surveillance aircraft.
-Utilizing third-party VME devices and systems integration, especially for graphics, the 743i/744 were used with FDDI networking for this.
+HP 9000 743i and 744 VME computers were used by the US Navy through the TAC-4 program (Tactical Advanced Computer), in which HP was contracted to supply various PA-RISC workstation and server series to the Navy.
+743i and 744 were used for tactical display and control applications like the AN/UYQ-70 workstation aboard surface and submarine vessels and surveillance aircraft.
+They used third-party VME devices, systems and graphics integration and FDDI networking.

 Processors